semlj/semlj/README.md

 # Docs and help

-Help and examples can be found at [PATHj page](https://semlj.github.io/)
+Help and examples can be found at [SEMLj page](https://semlj.github.io/)

 # Install in jamovi

 Please install [jamovi](https://www.jamovi.org/download.html) and run it.
-Select the jamovi modules library and install PATHj from there
+Select the jamovi modules library and install SEMLj from there

 <center>